-Congregation or other ministry setting:

-Date of experience: Minis try experience (check one): Preaching/worship leading Teaching Pastoral care A transformational experience (required for all students) Other (please describe): 1.
-Int roduction (500-600 words) A. Describe what took place in this ministry experience/event?
+Congr of student: egation or other ministry setting: of experience: Minist ry experience (check one): Preaching/worship leading Teaching Pastoral care A transformational experience (required for all students) Other (please describe): 1.
+Intr oduction (500-600 words) A. Describe what took place in this ministry experience/event?
 What was the setting?
 Who was present?
 What were your expectations?
 What were the expectations of others? В. Describe your planning process for this incident/event.
 C. Name at least two goals you set out to accomplish and to what extent you accomplished them.
 D. For each goal you name, describe an activity that you hoped would lead to the goal.
 To what extent did the activities you planned help you reach your goals?
 If they did not, why?
 E. Summarize the content of this experience/event.
-Include, for example, a sermon manuscript or notes (or recording), a lesson plan, a short bibliography of readings you used to prepare, or a powerpoint file.
+Include, for example, a sermon manuscript or notes (or recording), a lesson plan, a short bibliography of readings you used to prepare, or a PowerPoint file.
 F. Describe the method of evaluation you used to decide whether this incident/event met the goals you hope for.